coreruleset/documentation/content/development/testing.md

     msg:'%{MATCHED_VAR}'"
 ```

-Now after the restart all request will send to `httpbin`.
+Now, after the restarting the web server all request will be sent to `httpbin`.
 Let's start testing.

 ## Go-ftw

-Tests are performed using a golang tool called [go-ftw](https://github.com/coreruleset/go-ftw).
-We run them using a [GitHub actions pipeline](https://github.com/coreruleset/coreruleset/blob/{{< param crs_dev_branch >}}/.github/workflows/test.yml).
-You can easily reproduce that locally, in your workstation.
+Tests are performed using [go-ftw](https://github.com/coreruleset/go-ftw).
+We run our test suite automatically using **go-ftw** as part of a [GitHub workflow](https://github.com/coreruleset/coreruleset/blob/{{< param crs_dev_branch >}}/.github/workflows/test.yml).
+You can easily reproduce that locally, on your workstation.

 For that you will need:

-- the coreruleset git repository
+- the CRS Git repository
-- docker and docker-compose (modern versions of docker already include compose functionality)
+- Docker (modern versions of docker already include the `compose` command, if you are running an older version you also need to have `docker-compose` installed)
   OR
-  an own instance (see above installation steps)
+  your own environment (see above installation steps)
-- golang compiler
 - your rules and tests!

-You can download the pre-compiled version or build your own instance.
-Precompiled versions are [here](https://github.com/coreruleset/go-ftw/releases).
-Just download it and you can use that.

-If you want to build one, you can type:
+You can download pre-compiled binaries of **go-ftw** or build from source (requires you to have a **Go** environment).
+The pre-compiled binaries are available [on GitHub](https://github.com/coreruleset/go-ftw/releases).
+The binaries are ready to run and do not require installation.

+You can also install pre-compiled binaries by using `go install`, if you have a **Go** environment:

 ```bash
 $ go install github.com/coreruleset/go-ftw@latest
 ```

-This will build the binary into your `$HOME/go/bin` directory.
-Other option:
+This will install the binary into your `$HOME/go/bin` directory.
+To compile **go-ftw** from source, run the following commands:

 ```bash
 $ git clone https://github.com/coreruleset/go-ftw.git